AnushkaKulkarni/wordCognateReplace/README.md

 # wordCognateReplace
 this app replaces words with their cognate synonyms. it can help make material understandable for Spanish-speaking ELL speakers while avoiding direct translation. using cognates in this way helps facilitate language development.

+contact me @ ajk2256@barnard.edu if you have any questions or suggestions!

 credits: